Bird Watching at Fort Sheridan Forest Preserve

 Where to Bird

-An asphalt loop that begins on the south side of the parking lot offers reliable views of Red-headed Woodpecker.
+An asphalt trail that begins on the east side of the parking lot along the ravine offers reliable views of Red-headed Woodpecker.
 Also seen along this east-west trail have been species including Eastern Bluebird, Red bellied Woodpecker, Eastern Towhee, Eastern Wood Peewee, Baltimore and Orchard Oriole, Brown Thrasher, American Goldfinch, Eastern Kingbird, Brown Creeper, Great Crested Flycatcher, Warbling Vireo and Indigo Bunting.

-When you reach the far west side of this loop at the access road that leads into the parking lot, stop at the bridge.
-A Louisiana Waterthrush has been observed in the ravine there during spring migration, the feeders at the house across the way have yielded surprises like Purple Finch, and a Northern Mockingbird was once seen in this area as well.
+When you reach the far west side of this loop at the access road that brought you into the Preserve, stop at the bridge.
+A Louisiana Waterthrush has been observed in the ravine there during spring migration, the feeders at the house on the south west side of the access road have yielded surprises like Purple Finch, and a Northern Mockingbird was once seen in this area as well.
 Returning to the parking lot, you might even spot a LeConte’s Sparrow.

 Either in the middle of the loop or at the end, walk down to the lake along the road and scan the edges for many of the same species.
 Then check the lake for waterfowl, particularly in the winter and early spring.
-One November four male Long-tailed Ducks landed close to shore.
+Male Long-tailed Ducks have been observed close to shore.

 A grass trail through the prairie is accessible from the parking lot.
 This trail leads east to the lake bluff, north along the bluff and then west through largely native savanna.
 Toward the north end of the bluff and slightly inland is a pond fed by the drainage of the prairie from the recently managed swale.
 Great Blue Heron have been observed here in summer.
 Spring migration finds Green and Blue Teal.
 In the winter, lake birds such as Scaup and Common Goldeneye have been observed in the pond when not frozen.